 Deogarh is a small farming village in Uttar Pradesh near the border of the former princely state of Gwalior, in Madhya Pradesh.
-The town is known for its impressive monuments dating to the Gupta period, more specifically a fort on the bank of the Betwa River and also a number of monuments of Jain and Hindu origins, within and outside the fort.
+The town is known for its impressive monuments dating to the Gupta period, more specifically a fort on the bank of the Betwa river and a number of monuments of Jain and Hindu origins, within and outside the fort.

-Deogarh tourism thus is sure of an interest to those who have a keen eye for archeology and for some good exploration.
+Deogarh tourism, thus, is sure of an interest to those who have a keen eye for archeology and for some good exploration.

 Deogarh can be reached by road, rail and air.
 The nearest railway station is in Lalitpur and the closest airport is the Gwalior airport.

 The ideal time to visit Deogarh is at the end of the year.